zokypesch/ceria/Readme.md

 # How to it works ?
 ```
-clone or deownload example in https://github.com/zokypesch/example-ceria
+example project different repository, you can fin & clone or download example in https://github.com/zokypesch/example-ceria
 type "make help" in current folder example-ceria
 make init mode=development
 make install_docker